mocdk/moc_mailer/README.rst

 Testing
 -------

-To test the extension, a simple extbase command for seing simple mails and swiftmailer based mails are provieded.
+To test the extension, a simple extbase command for sending simple mails and swiftmailer based mails are provided.

 Use like this